Urbanham/CS4220/Week05/homework.md

 **checkResponseTime(website, callaback)** <br/>
 This function accepts a website object.
 - It uses a setTimeout() to mock checking a website's responseTime associated to it.
-- If it does then it callsback after 90ms with the entire website object object.
+- If it does then it callsback after the responseTime for each website object.
-- If it does not then it callsback with an error and only the site name.
+- If it does not then it callsback with an error and default to 0ms.

 **websiteResponseTimes(websites)** <br/>
 This function accepts an array of objects.